openthread/ot-docs/site/en/guides/commissioner/build.md

 ### Non-CCM configuration

 The Pre-Shared Key `PSKc` is used to establish a secure session between the Commissioner and Border Agent.
-To connect to a Non-CCM Thread network, update `PSKc` in `non-ccm-config.json`.
+To connect to a Non-CCM Thread network, you can set your `PSKc` from the OT Commissioner CLI.

 ## Commission a joiner